CTRL+P to print this page

 SECTION VIII – MEETINGS

-The 20 group may invite outside guests to meetings provided that prior notification has been given to 20 group members and the 20 group’s facilitator.
+The 20 group may invite outside guests to meetings provided that prior approval has been given to 20 group members and the 20 group’s facilitator.
 Outside guests must sign a statement that the 20 group appearance will not be used as a reference for their own personal promotion.

 Recording of 20 group proceedings is prohibited.
 This provision can be waived by a unanimous vote of the members in attendance for special presentations, business evaluations, and training programs only.